-Chiropractors specialize in assessing, diagnosing and managing conditions of the spine.
+Chiropractors specialise in assessing, diagnosing and managing conditions of the spine.
 They are highly trained in finding the cause of pain in the spine.
 In the UK they undergo a minimum of five years’ full-time training.
-Most importantly, chiropractors are regulated by law and must work within strict professional and ethical boundaries.
+Most importantly, chiropractors are regulated by law and must work within strict professional and ethical boundaries

 During your initial consultation, before your treatment starts, we will do a full health assessment.
 This will involve taking details about your condition, current health and medical history, and performing a physical examination.

-If we are unable to help or decide that some other treatment would be more beneficial for your condition; you will be referred to your GP or to another health care professional.
+If we decide that other treatments would be more beneficial for your condition, you will be referred to your GP or to another health care professional.
 In some cases, it may be necessary to refer you for other tests, such as X-rays, MRI scans or blood tests.
 If these are required, we will explain why it is necessary to carry out the further tests and seek your consent to contact your GP.